wilcooo/TagPro-Analytics-Python/README.md

 # TagPro Analytics: Python
-Port of Ronding's TagPro Analytics readers from PHP into a Python library.
+Port of Ronding's TagPro Analytics readers from PHP into a Python module.

 ## Installation

 [TODO] ???
-How to install a Python library
+How to install a Python module

 ## Usage